get Polish citizenship by descent and get a Polish passport

 Polish citizenship is obtained by “right of blood”, and is passed from parent to child automatically at birth, regardless of which country a child is born in.
 If you have a Polish ancestor somewhere in your family line, you most likely qualify for Polish citizenship.
 Some cases are really straightforward and people receive their confirmation of citizenship and passport within a few months.

-I did not possess two of my grandfather’s vital records – his passport and birth certificate.
+I did not possess my grandfather’s passport and birth certificate.
 Hence, I was a little nervous at the start of the application process.
-However, there are plenty of alternative documents to trace.
-Barring a few bureaucratic blips from one or two institutions, my case turned out to be quite a straightforward one.
+However, as I wrote about in a post about becoming a Polish citizen by right of blood, a birth certificate is tied to the ‘rule of land’ (birthright citizenship) – not the rule of blood.
+Hence, there are plenty of alternative documents to trace.
+Barring a few bureaucratic errors on the part of one or two institutions, my case turned out to be quite a straightforward one.

 At the beginning of December, 2017, I began to make plans with my wife to move to Poland.
 Hence, gaining Polish citizenship by descent through Lexmotion was my main goal.
-Having a Polish passport was just a bonus for me.
+I knew that having a Polish passport/ID card would certainly help me when it came to renting a flat, buying real estate and helping my wife to eventually get permanent residence and citizenship more quickly.

 Anyhow, I started to become quite involved in the process of creating my family tree and learning about my roots.
 I even went to the lengths of hiring an archivist to find out some more information about my grandfather.
-This archivist inadvertently discovered some things about grandfather’s siblings and my great-grandparents.
+This archivist also found out some things about my grandfather’s siblings and my great-grandparents.

 I found out that my grandfather was born in a village called Bojary, now in modern-day Belarus.